-A feature rollout plan is a process that allows the introduction of a set of new features to a group of your user base.
 A good rollout plan gives developers control of the releases in the development cycle of a limited set of features.
 This way is possible to ship and test specific changes into a control group before deploying to all your users.

 In the early stages of development, a small team could release multiple changes to production every week or two.
 Testing the impact of specific changes was difficult because of the noise generated by releasing a large number of features at the same time.
 Another problem development teams faced with the early approach, was the risk of a full rollback if anything went wrong, which eats up the company’s time and resources.